etijskens/et-micc2/INSTALLATION.rst

     (.venv-FOO) >

-Now, the package ``FOO`` is available in ``.venv-FOO`` and any code changes to ``FOO``'s source code is immediately visible in ``.venv-FOO``.
+Now, the package ``FOO`` is available in ``.venv-FOO`` and any code changes to ``FOO``'s source code are immediately visible in ``.venv-FOO``.

 .. note:: Micc2 projects lack a ``setup.py`` file, and consequently ``pip install -e path/to/FOO``
     will fail.
 The ``install-e.py`` script provides a work around for this.
 For non-editable installs ``pip install path/to/FOO`` works flawless.

 Note that this works exactly the same way on the cluster, provided you load the appropriate cluster modules to expose the cluster tools that you need, prior to creating and activating the virtual environments.